 even in time of peace would send a thrill of terror to the heart of those unaccustomed to the sight; but when . . . they were daily in search of some poor white emigrant that might fall victim to their scalping knife, then the sight was terrible indeed.Those realities make the post-war evangelistic work of Samuel Boyd, Elizabeth's father, that much more impressive.
 Sometime after the war ended in 1814, at least some of the white people living along the frontier realized that they had failed to reach out to the Indians.
-With their former allies, the British, no longer in the U.S., the Indians likely felt a need to establish better relations with Americans.
-As more of the natives began to learn English, a new opportunity emerged.
+The Indians, with their former allies, the British, no longer in the U.S., likely understood their need to establish better relations with Americans.
+A new opportunity emerged.
 At that point, "many of the early pioneer preachers of Indiana went and labored among them and were successful in implanting Bible truths in their minds and hearts."

 A terrific explosion followed; the hut was partly demolished and the children were all killed.
 The ministers escaped being killed; but one hardly knew how.
 Boyd had lain down on a cot and it whirled upside down and was set on fire.
 He was too much stunned to extricate himself, and before any one could help him he was badly burned, especially his feet.Such were the experiences and sacrifices of some believers who attempted to bring the gospel, the message of salvation, to those who had not yet heard and understood.